 One of the most fun things to do on a rooftop is to broodingly stare out at the city like you’re Batman.
-But if, instead of contemplating the broken nature of urban life and the crime it breeds, you’d rather sip on a cocktail and get some sun, then you need to do some research, because the typical characteristics of a good brooding roof - cooing pigeons, shattered glass, and clouds of steam - don’t really make for a good eating and drinking roof.
+But if you’d rather sip on a cocktail and get some sun, instead of contemplating the broken nature of urban life and the crime it breeds, then you need to do some research, because there just aren’t that many rooftops in Boston where you can eat or drink.
 Luckily, we’ve done the work for you.
-These are the 10 best rooftops in Boston.
+Here are all the rooftop patios open right now.

 You may be tempted to swan dive into the harbor from the roof of Legal’s in the Seaport.
 That’s illegal, dangerous, and gross, so you shouldn’t do it, but nevertheless, that’s how close you are to the water here.
 The menu features a couple of Legal’s standards like the chowder and lobster roll, but is mostly focused on some decent sushi rolls to go along with raw bar items.

 From the street level, Felipe’s in Harvard Square just looks like a standard fast-casual taco place.
-But if you’ve eaten there, you know that it’s a lot better than a Chipotle, and if you’ve gone up to the roof, you know that it’s a great place to spend a couple of hours drinking some strong margaritas and eating big burritos.
-It gets pretty busy with the Harvard crowd at night, but it’s worth leaving work early to grab a table.
+But if you’ve eaten there, you know that it’s a much better option, and if you’ve gone up to the roof, you know that it’s a great place to spend a couple of hours drinking some strong margaritas and eating big burritos.

 There aren’t a lot of things in Boston that could be described as Miami-esque, which we’re mostly fine with.
-Drinks on the beach would be nice, but we’re good without a bunch of middle-aged men in Guy Fieri shirts trying to find the foam party at Senor Frogs.
-But with cabanas, a pool, and cream-colored lounge chairs, the roof at the Revere Hotel in the Theater District comes close to feeling like South Beach (sort of).
-After 5pm, you can get up here for free (before 5 it’s $20 during the week, $30 on the weekend) and the lobster rolls, sushi, and sandwiches will keep you happy as you get another drink.
+Drinks on the beach would be nice, but we’re good without a bunch of middle-aged men in Guy Fieri shirts trying to find the foam party at Señor Frogs.
+But with cabanas, a (kiddie) pool, and cream-colored lounge chairs, the roof at the Revere Hotel in the Theater District comes close to approximating South Beach (sort of).
+The lobster rolls, sandwiches, and charcuterie will keep you happy as you get another drink.

 For most of the year, Daedalus in Harvard Square is the type of quiet pub where you might see someone reading Shakespeare while eating a burger at the bar.
-During the summer, it’s the type of place where you might see someone reading Shakespeare while eating a burger surrounded by flower boxes, umbrellas, and sunshine on the roof.
+During the summer, it’s the type of place where you might see someone reading Shakespeare while eating a burger surrounded by flower boxes, shade umbrellas, and sunshine.
+Man, summer’s the freaking best.